 Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

-In the course of the Covid pandemic, we have been contributing to local foodbanks, Thanet Foodlink, the Gap project in Broadstairs and the Salvation Army in Ramsgate and we will continue to do so so long as funds permit.
-In addition, we have made donations to Oasis, dealing with domestic abuse, and to the local Pilgrims Hospice.
+In the course of the Covid pandemic, we supported local foodbanks and have continued to do so.We have made donations to Oasis, dealing with domestic abuse, and to the local Pilgrims Hospice.

-We have committed funds to support a local group of sewers Thanet Facemasks who, by mid July, had provided 12,000 masks for essential workers across Thanet.
-We have also given funds to the Kent Coast Volunteers Hub for protective clothing for volunteer workers providing a community transport service to get people to their NHS appointments.
+We committed funds to support a local group of sewers Thanet Facemasks who, by mid July in the first year, had provided 12,000 masks for essential workers across Thanet.
+We also gave funds to the Kent Coast Volunteers Hub for protective clothing for volunteer workers providing a community transport service to get people to their NHS appointments.

 Funds have also been directed to Porchlight, for their work with the homeless, and to Age UK.

-And, most recently, we have givenar 5 Chromebooks for the children at Millmead Children's Centre.
-Also, we have been supporting Margate Rotary Club in collecting no longer wanted computer laptops to be redirected to local schools.
-These have been generously given by friends, family members and the people of Thanet.
+In 2021, we gave 5 Chromebooks for the children at Millmead Children's Centre.
+Also, we supported Margate Rotary Club in collecting no longer wanted computer laptops to be redirected to local schools.
+These were generously given by friends, family members and the people of Thanet.
 They are electronically cleaned and set up with an up to date educational programme.
-We have collected over 50 so far and are still open for business, if anyone wants to get in touch.
+We have collected over 50 and are still open for business, if anyone wants to get in touch.